Travel on a Budget: Inexpensive Destinations that Withstand Inexpensive

 3. Carry some cash with you

-The official currency in Sri Lanka is the Sri Lankan Rupee (LKR).
-While credit cards are widely accepted in hotels and major restaurants, cash is essential for local markets, street vendors, and smaller establishments.
-ATMs are available throughout the city, but carrying some cash in small denominations is advisable.
+The official currency of Sri Lanka is the Sri Lankan Rupee (LKR).
+Whereas credit cards are accepted in hotels and other large restaurants, local markets, street vendors, and other small establishments require cash.
+There are ATMs all over the city, but it is better to have some small bills in your pocket.

 4. Transportation in the City

-- Trains: Scenic but less frequent within the city.
+- Trains: Beautiful, and not so frequent in the city.

-- Taxis and Ride-hailing Apps: Uber and PickMe are popular options for comfortable and hassle-free travel.
+- Taxis and Ride-hailing Apps: Uber and PickMe are the popular apps for comfortable travel.

 5. Cultural Etiquette and Dress Code